RTSDA/RTSDA-iOS/README.md

 - Use Firebase Remote Config for sensitive values
 - Keep configuration files in `.gitignore`
 - Follow platform security best practices

+## License

+This project uses a dual licensing approach:

+### Application Source Code
+The application source code is licensed under the GNU General Public License v3 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

+### Church Content
+The content accessible through this application (including sermons, events, media, and other church-specific materials) is copyrighted by the Rockville-Tolland Seventh-day Adventist Church.
+All rights reserved.
+These materials are not covered by the GPL license and require proper authorization for use.

+## Contact

+For technical inquiries and contributions, please open an issue or pull request.

+For permissions regarding church content usage, contact:
+Rockville-Tolland Seventh-day Adventist Church Administrative Office
+[Church Address]
+[Contact Information]